 Setup Search Console and Google Analytical tools

 Some of the essential yet boring Google tasks that need to be considered come when you start the blog.
-The first among these is signing up an account on Google Analytics.
+The first among these is signing up for an account on Google Analytics.

 Google Analytics is one of the most popular digital analytics software to report blog and website traffic.
 It offers the tools to get insights into your blog traffic and activity.